chickencoder/run/README.md

 The (current) syntax of the Run language is heavily influenced by Go, Python and Javascript.

-*Note: All code snippet currently use Javascript highlighting*
+*Note: All code snippet currently use Javascript highlighting.
+Therefore some highlight may not look correct.*

 ```javascript
 print("Hello World")